kandoan/SaliensAuto/README.md

 Second is the search mode.
 The value is either 1 or 0.
 What is this search mode?
 It is described in the commands section above.

 Third is to start the automation right after you open the program or not.
-If yes then write basically anything.
-Otherwise, don't include this and the automation will only start after you typed the *start* command.
+If yes then write basically anything that's not **0**.
+Otherwise, don't include this or write **0** and the automation will only start after you typed the *start* command.

+Fourth is your Account ID.
+See below to know what it is.

 Examples launching with args:
 ```
 java -jar <path_of_SaliensAuto> 10a654252939d458563215c9fdsa19
 java -jar <path_of_SaliensAuto> 10a654252939d458563215c9fdsa19 1
 java -jar <path_of_SaliensAuto> 10a654252939d458563215c9fdsa19 0 start
+java -jar <path_of_SaliensAuto> 10a654252939d458563215c9fdsa19 0 0 156246521
 ```
 # How to get token?
 First, make sure you have logged in [steam's website](https://steamcommunity.com/login).